In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Save your work.

-You have successfully completed the second part of this tutorial by adding validation and match rules to your model.
+You have successfully added validation and match rules to your model.

-The next part will focus on wiring enrichers and validation rules in the user interface and deploying a new version of your application.
+The next section will focus on integrating enrichers and validation rules into the user interface, as well as deploying a new version of your application.

-In the next sections, you will learn how to make the enrichers and validation rules effective in the user-facing application.
-You will be guided to:
+In this section, you will learn how to make the enrichers and validation rules effective in the MDM application.
+You will:

-1. In the Application Builder, navigate to Entity > Employee > Form, and then double-click EmployeeForm.
+1. In the Application Builder, navigate to Entity > Employee > Form, and double-click EmployeeForm.

 1. Select the Phone attribute in the form's tree view, and then use the Move Up button to move this attribute between LastName and Salutation.

-1. Expand the EnrichedPhone attribute in the Attributes list, and then select all attributes it is composed of (hold the shift key + select the first and last attribute):
+1. In the Attributes list, expand the EnrichedPhone attribute and select all the attributes it is composed of (hold the Shift key and select the first and last attribute).

-1. Enter the following values in the Label column these new attributes:
+1. Enter the following values in the Label column of these new attributes:

-1. Select the FDN_Department attribute and use the Move Up button to move it between Title and HireDate (alternatively, drag and drop the attribute at the expected position).
+1. Select the FDN_Department attribute and use the Move Up button to move it between Title and HireDate (or you can drag and drop the attribute to the target location).

 1. Save your work.